 - Call-center phone-based positions

-- Students are always encouraged to work full-time for the entire length of a semester, to ensure they have the best experience possible.
+- Students are encouraged to work full-time for the entire length of a semester, if possible, to ensure they have the most valuable experience.

 - Major specific requirements can be found here.

 YOU MAY NOT START YOUR INTERNSHIP UNTIL YOU HAVE RECEIVED YOUR CPT FROM THE INTERNATIONAL OFFICE.
 STARTING EMPLOYMENT BEFORE RECEIVING YOUR CPT IS ILLEGAL, AND YOU WILL BE SENT HOME.